jozhkee/OOP_WeatherApp/README.md

 # Balkonas Weather App

-Balkonas Weather App is a Java application that allows users to retrieve weather information for various cities.
+Balkonas Weather App is a Java application that allows users to retrieve weather information for various cities through a graphical user interface (GUI).
 The application utilizes the WeatherAPI to fetch real-time weather data based on user input.

 ## Features